rlovatto/python-diabetes-predictor/README.md

   py -m venv diabetesenv .\diabetesenv\Scripts\activate
   ```
-  If you are in the virtualenv your terminal should looks like this: </br></br>
+  If you are in the virtualenv your terminal should look like this: </br></br>
   ![](terminal_venv_activated.PNG)
   - Install dependencies
   ```